alexanderlarin/underworld/README.md

 dominate other students and fight the League of evil lecturers to get the degree.

-<br>The game is intended to run ONLY on MS Windows systems.</br>
+<br>The game is intended to run ONLY on MS Windows systems.
-<br>It can't be compiled on other platforms.</br>
+<br>It can't be compiled on other platforms.
-Support only single-player.
+<br>Support only single-player.

 Build Status